ksgwxfan/climate-parser/README.md

 ### Running the Script

 When you load the script `clmt_parser.py`, you'll see a list of csv files with a number in front.
 The prompt will ask you which file you'd like to mount/load.
 Enter the number.
-It also supports a city name.
+It also supports a custom city name.
 This is beneficial if using multiple stations from one general location.
 You can always bring up this prompt again by entering `clmtmenu()` to load a different file.
+This replaces the deprecated 'csvFileList' function.
 ```
 *** Run this function again by entering clmtmenu() ***
 -----------------------------------------------------------